-The maximum liquid temperature for this pump is 110° F (43 $^{\circ}$ C).
+The maximum liquid temperature for this pump is 160° F (71°C).
 Do not apply it at a higher operating temperature.

 Overheating can occur if operated with the valves in the suction or discharge lines closed.
 Operating against closed valves could bring the liquid to a boil, build pressure, and cause the pump to rupture or explode.
 If overheating occurs, stop the pump and allow it to completely cool before servicing it.
-Defile the pump paging with appl liquid ing it.
 Refill the pump casing with cool liquid.